-- Check for any disciplinary actions filed via public record
+- Check for any disciplinary actions filed via public record.

-- Look into what they’ve published in writing online
+- Look into what they’ve published in writing online.

-- See if you can find reviews from clients
+- See if you can find reviews from clients.

 Jarvis is a member of the National Association of Consumer Advocates (NACA), an organization of attorneys committed to protecting and representing consumer interests.
 Search for a student loan lawyer in your state on the NACA website.
 Some may offer a free consultation.